KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/25-chariot-vehicle.md

 * **The Charioteer (L₃ (DS / DM: Archeus / Noeüs) or Aligned L₂ (SS / SM: Anthra / Nousa)):**
     The directing intelligence and sovereign self holding the **reins (Apparent Order)** of control and setting the **path (Return Compass)**.
-    Without this integrative pilot, the vehicle becomes inert or chaotic.
+    Without this governing function, the vehicle becomes divided, inert, or chaotic.

 * **The Horses / Beasts of Burden (L₄ (DP: Morgis) / L₁ (ES / EM: Soma / Biosa)):**
     The motive forces—instinct, emotion, vitality, and desire.